rheyhannh/iloveimg-nodejs/README.md

 ```

 ### Task Module
-When your application integrates with a [webhook system](https://www.iloveapi.com/docs/api-reference#webhooks), ILoveApi's servers will notify your webhook once a task has been processed.
+When your application implements a [webhook](https://www.iloveapi.com/docs/api-reference#webhooks), ILoveApi's servers will notify your webhook once a task has been processed.
 In such cases, you may need to download the processed file or retrieve task details for a specific task ID and its assigned server.
 To streamline this process, you can use the `Task` module, which provides functionality to download processed files and fetch task details effortlessly.

 **Example: Downloading a Processed File for a Specific Task ID and Server**
 ```js